 In January 2011 Stephen became director of one the new national Policy Research Units funded by the Department of Health for five years.
 The Policy Research Unit in Commissioning and the Healthcare System (PRUComm) is a joint venture with the Health Policy, Politics and Organisation research group in the Department of Primary Care, University of Manchester and the Centre for Health Services Studies at the University of kent.
 Research in the unit includes studies on the new clinical commisisoning groups, competition and collaboration in the new health system and examining the development of the new public health system in England.

-He recently led a major evaluation of changes to health services in London where new polysystemswere being developed.
+In 2010 he led a major evaluation of changes to health services in London where new polysystems were being developed.
 He also recently completed a project with CRIPACC, at the University of Hertfordshire, exploring how people with long term conditions are engaged in commissioning health services.
-Other research includes a project examining the public health role of general practice and, as part of PRUComm, leading a project examining the new public health system in England and a review of evidence and policy initiatives on GP recruitment and retention.
-He also has a an interest in dental public health health and dental care services.
+Other research includes a project examining the public health role of general practice and, as part of PRUComm, leading a project examining the new public health system in England and reviews of evidence and policy initiatives on GP recruitment and retention.
+He also has a an interest in dental public health health and dental care services and QOF.
 With colleagues in Kent he is working on a project for Health Education England undertaking workforce horizon scanning for local CCGs and is evaluating the roll out of a new clinical pathway for emregency laparoscopy surgery.

 - Complex interventions

 - Health promotion

 - Health services research

 - International comparisons